Addington, New Zealand: Features

 The suburb is home to multiple sporting and events complexes, including Horncastle Arena, Rugby League Park (currently branded as Orangetheory Stadium), and Addington Raceway.
 Along with Riccarton Racecourse, the Raceway is one of Christchurch's primary horse-racing venues, focusing predominantly on harness racing, and is the home to the annual New Zealand Trotting Cup.
 Addington is also close to many other event venues, notably Hagley Park to the north and the Canterbury Agricultural Park to the southwest.

 Central to Addington's residential area is St Mary's Anglican Church, which is a historic building surrounded by the spacious grounds and trees of Church Square.
 The grounds are used by the community for galas, pancake races (on Shrove Tuesday) fairs and weddings.
 The buildings and surrounding area is registered by Heritage New Zealand as a historic area, with registration number 7516.

 Addington was also formerly home to an immigration barrack.

 The Court Theatre, whose buildings were damaged in the earthquake, relocated to "The Shed" and started operating in 2011.

 Manuka Cottage is a community house that serves the interests of a wide variety of people and local community groups.

 Education

 Addington School is sited in the south–west corner of the suburb where the boundary with Spreydon is not clearly defined.
 It is a contributing primary school for years 1 to 6.
 It has a roll of students.
-The school opened in 1881 as West Christchurch Side School, the original building was built from timber but burnt down in 1909.
+The school opened in 1881 as West Christchurch Side School.
+The original building was built from timber and burnt down in 1909.

 Sacred Heart School is a Catholic state-integrated full primary school for years 1 to 8.
 It has a roll of students.
 Sacred Heart opened in 1877.